 De Vliegende Hollander is a combination of multiple ride experiences.
-The experience starts with the queue line, which is an extensively themed walkthrough in the atmosphere of 17th century harbor.
+The experience starts with the queue line, which is an extensively themed walkthrough in the atmosphere of a 17th century harbor.
 Riders then board the vehicles and are transported through a dark ride sequence.
-From the darkride the vehicles are transported up the lifthill for the rollercoaster part, which ends with a splash.
+From the dark ride the vehicles are transported up the lifthill for the roller coaster part, which ends with a splash.

 The theme of De Vliegende Hollander is based on the legend of the ghost ship Flying Dutchman.
 Riders are introduced to Willem van der Decken, the presumed captain of the ship who against the law set sail in a storm during Easter.
-Legend says that the ship was cursed to sail the seas forever as ghost ship.
-Storywise riders meat the Flying Dutchman during the dark ride sequence and then escape from the curse via the rollercoaster.
+Legend says that the ship was cursed to sail the seas forever as a ghost ship.
+Riders meet the Flying Dutchman during the dark ride sequence and then escape from the curse (the roller coaster).

 "De Vliegende Hollander" is Dutch for "The Flying Dutchman"